Faculty Associate Program

 • Be approximately one hour in length.

-While CFE workshops or learning experiences are usually open to all members of the BGSU teaching community, your workshop or learning experience may be designed to meet the needs of a specific demographic of the BGSU teaching community (e.g., graduate student instructors, new full-time faculty, etc.).
-Participation in CFE workshops and/or learning experiences is generally not restricted to a specific number of participants unless requested by the facilitator.
-Average participation in CFE workshops and/or learning experiences is 10-30 participants.
+While CFE sessions are generally open to all members of the BGSU teaching community, your session may be designed to be focused on a specific demographic of the BGSU teaching community (e.g., graduate student instructors, new full-time faculty, etc.).
+Participation in CFE sessions is generally not restricted to a specific number of participants unless requested by the facilitator.
+Average participation in CFE sessions is 10-30 participants.

 You are expected to develop and share at least one instructor support resource that will be posted in the Just-In-Time Resources page of the CFE website and/or shared with the CFE’s audience as needed.